If you are looking for class notes or homework assignments, they are located in Google Classroom.

 Any rudeness, cruelty towards others, bullying, etc. will not be tolerated.
 Disruptive behavior, or any behavior that takes away from the learning environment could result in a student being removed from the classroom for the remainder of the period.

-A student that is being disruptive or off-task in Mr. Jagoda’s room will be dealt with as follows:
+A student that is off-task or disruptive to the learning environment in Mr. Jagoda’s room will be disciplined as follows:

 - Verbal warning